 The UA610 Console at Audio Garden

 Frank DeMedio built all of the studio’s custom gear and console.
 He used UA610 (Universal Audio) amplifiers to build the console.
-It has 24 channels with 8 channel monitor and cue, military grade switches and level controls, and one preamp for everything in a channel.
+It has 24 channels with an eight channel monitor and cue, military grade switches, level controls, and one preamp for everything in a channel.
 The monitor speakers were modeled after Putnam’s design.
 It included the Altec 604-E speakers, powered by McIntosh 275 Tube power amps.

 This famous console has a lot of history.
-This is where Jefferson Airplane recorded their first album, Volunteers.
-Other well-know artists such as Grateful Dead, Steve Miller, Santana and many more started here as well.
-Perhaps the most famous recording at Studio C was Crosby, Stills, Nash and Young‘s album, Deja Vu.
-Creedence Clearwater Revival was so impressed with the studio that they named their record Cosmo’s Factory after the Studio.
+This is where Jefferson Airplane recorded their album, Volunteers.
+Other well-known artists such as: Grateful Dead, Steve Miller, Santana, and many more also began here.
+Perhaps the most famous recording at Studio C was Crosby, Stills, Nash, and Young‘s album, Deja Vu.
+Creedence Clearwater Revival was so impressed with the studio that they named their record, Cosmo’s Factory, after Heider’s studio.

-Bill Halverson, Stephen Barncard, and Glyn Johns were other well-known engineers who were on staff at Studio C at the time.
+Bill Halverson, Stephen Barncard, and Glyn Johns were other well-known engineers on staff at Studio C at the time.

 Wally Heider, Recording Engineer Extraordinaire

 Heider’s work spanned from the Big-Band era to rock bands, for which he was best known during the 1960’s.
-Regardless of the eccentricities requested by various rock bands, he was quite accommodating for any need they had, nevertheless of how silly it seemed.
-Such as when Grace Slick wanted to sing surrounded by light at a Jefferson Airplane session, Heider brought in a ring of lighted cans in the studio.
+Regardless of the eccentricities requested by various artists, he was quite accommodating for any need they had, no matter how unusual it seemed.
+For example, when Grace Slick wanted to sing surrounded by light at a Jefferson Airplane session.
+To facilitate, Heider brought a ring of lighted cans into the studio.